cloudmesh-community/sp19-222-101/project-report/report.md

 supervised learning algorithms, which means that they are trained with data that is already labeled.
 Both algorithms have strengths and weaknesses.
 The Naive Bayes algorithm generally is faster and less computationally complex [@zhang2004optimality].
-SVM is slower than Naive Bayes, but typically tends to be more statistically robust [@sculley2007relaxed].
+SVM is slower than Naive Bayes but typically tends to be more statistically robust [@sculley2007relaxed].
 We experimented with both algorithms and chose which one to use based on their performance and respective statistics.